masher92/UKCP18/CatchmentAnalysis/ReadMe.md

   <img src="Figs/AllCatchments/CatchmentDescriptors/BFIHOSTvsALTBAR.PNG" width="300"  />
 <p align="center"> Figure 7.
 BFIHOST <p align="center">

-The Base Flow Index has a weak positive relationship with Easting, and a negative relationship with Altitude, with the highest values generally found in catchments in the East.
+The Base Flow Index has a weak positive relationship with easting, and a negative relationship with altitude, with the highest values generally found in catchments in the east.
 Cock Beck, Firgreen Beck, Fairburn Ings and Mill Dyke have values over 0.65, which represents that they are permeable catchments.
-The rest of the catchments have values belo 0.65, so are classed as impermeable.
+The rest of the catchments have values below 0.65, so are classed as impermeable.

 ### Standard Average Areal Rainfall (mm)
 <p align="center">